MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-orchestration.md

 ## Update clusters using groups and stages

 You can define an update run using update stages to sequentially order the application of updates to different update groups.
 For example, a first update stage might update test environment member clusters, and a second update stage would then update production environment member clusters.
 You can also specify a wait time between the update stages.
+You can store this sequence as a template in the form of an [update strategy](./update-create-update-strategy.md).

 #### [Azure portal](#tab/azure-portal)